How wetlands are linked to our climate | DW | 02.02.2021

 Bogs, ponds and peatlands don't get the attention they deserve.
 Yet they could help us save the climate — and ourselves.

-Although wetlands cover less than 4% of the Earth's surface, 40% of all animal species live or reproduce there.
-One third of all organic matter on our planet is stored in places like the gigantic Pantanal wetland in western Brazil, the Sudd floodplain in southern Sudan or the Wasjugan Marsh in western Siberia.
+Although wetlands cover less than 4% of the Earth's surface, 40% of all animal species live or reproduce in them.
+One-third of all organic matter on our planet is stored in places like the gigantic Pantanal wetland in western Brazil, the Sudd floodplain in southern Sudan or the Wasjugan Marsh in western Siberia.

-Wetlands filter, store and supply the planet with water and food - over one billion people worldwide depend on them for sustenance.
+Wetlands filter, store and supply the planet with water and food — more than a billion people worldwide depend on them for sustenance.

 They also play a key role in regulating the planet's climate, according to James Dalton of the World Conservation Union (IUCN), an umbrella organization of numerous international governmental and non-governmental organizations.